iftucl/ift_coursework_2024/team_Salix/README-COURSEWORK_TWO.md

 poetry run python pipeline1/modules/pdf_checker.py poetry run python pipeline1/modules/process_problematic.py
 ```
 This pipeline checks the availability of CSR reports in the data lake.
+The main.py file will take much time to download pdf from websites, so you can stop manually by ctrl +C if you think the samples are large engough to do the extraction and visualization.
+And then run the second and third order in sequence.

 2️⃣ **Pipeline 2: Content Extraction**
 ```bash